 Section 1, from Woolgoolga to Halfway Creek, and Section 2, from Halfway Creek to Glenugie, were the first sections completed, with both opening to traffic in late 2017.

-The Pacific Complete consortium (comprising Laing O'Rourke and Parsons Brinckerhoff) was awarded the contract for the delivery partner role on 19 June 2015.
+The Pacific Complete consortium (comprising Laing O'Rourke and WSP (then Parsons Brinckerhoff)) was awarded the contract for the delivery partner role on 19 June 2015.

 Acciona Ferrovial Joint Venture was awarded the contract for the design and construction of the Clarence River bridge on 7 July 2016.
 This river crossing is also known as the Harwood bridge.
-Construction commenced on 15 August 2016.
+Construction commenced on 15 August 2016 and the bridge was opened to traffic on 4 December 2019.

 Lendlease Engineering was awarded the contract to deliver the one-kilometre-long bridge over the Richmond River at Broadwater on 9 February 2017.
 Investigation work commenced in April 2017 and permanent works in October 2017.